Tingsapp blog logo

 Port Coquitlam

-Often called “PoCo” by locals, Port Coquitlam is a welcoming city with a strong community vibe.
-It features riverside parks, bike paths, and sports facilities.
-The city promotes active living and offers great amenities for families and young professionals.
+Locally known as PoCo, Port Coquitlam is a welcoming city with a strong community spirit.
+It offers riverside parks, bike trails, and sports complexes that encourage active living.

 Port Moody